 Brussel sprouts should never be eaten raw.
 The cruciferous vegetable can be difficult to digest and cause bloating that’s reduced when cooked.
 It’s advised you thoroughly wash the buds in cold water, cutting away the stem and any blemishes on the outer leaves.

 Do you have a favorite way of cooking brussel sprouts?
 Let me know in the comment section below.
-Or, if you try and love this recipe, please rate it below.
+If you love this recipe, please give it 5 stars below.

 - 2-3 lbs fresh brussel sprouts